Labiaplasty in London

 Many women choose to have labial surgery combined with a vaginal tightening procedure for comprehensive vaginal rejuvenation.
 The cost would be higher for a combined labiaplasty and vaginoplasty procedure.

-- Labia minora reduction alone or combined labia minora reduction + labia majora reduction
+- Labia minora reduction alone or combined with labia minora reduction + labia majora reduction

 - Anaesthesia cost – local anaesthetic or general anaesthetic